 - Text candidates – Millennials especially communicate by text message.
 This is an effective way to confirm and also to solicit feedback if they do not show.

 - Build a stronger bench – If you usually present three candidates and find that you are experiencing a high rate of cancellations or no-shows, consider presenting five candidates to make up for it.

 - Find out why candidates are dropping out – It may be hard to do, but if you can survey those who canceled or failed to show, you’ll gain valuable insight into what factors are playing into this phenomenon.
 Was a recruiter rude?
 Did the timing just not work?
 Were they treated better somewhere else?
 Did they feel unprepared?
 Ask questions and report on them on a regular basis.

 - See the silver lining – Ultimately, candidates who fail to show or call may not be the most considerate or dependable employees.
 Be thankful that their behavior showed up early and prevented you from a potential bad hire.

-Author: Katie Calhoun is Strategic Director at SevenStepRPO.com where she provides strategic direction to both her clients and teams with a strong focus on the client’s individual and business goal requirements.
-Her specialties are client relationship development, partnership programs, team building and operational delivery.
+Author: Katie Calhoun is Strategic Director at SevenStepRPO.com, where she provides strategic direction to both her clients and teams with a strong focus on the client’s individual and business goal requirements.